ScriptEdBayHackathon2k18/teamM/task.md

 Todo
 ---
   - [Bryan] Make a click handler funciton that changes the background color
-  - [Farrah] Make a understandable story
+  - [Farrah] Make an understandable story with logical branches
+  - [] Change content based on the button clicked
 Done
 ---